Scheduled at 11:15am in Standley II Lab on Wednesday, November 20 (2019).#30808

 - Planning and project management for outsourcing and in-house development

 - Understand user experiences, and benefits to your educational institution

-Accessible Educational Materials, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Uncategorized, Web/Media Access
+Accessible Course Design, Accessible Educational Materials, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Shawn Henry leads worldwide education and outreach promoting web accessibility for people with disabilities at the W3C Web Accessibility Initiative (WAI), holds a research appointment at MIT Computer Science and Artificial Intelligence Laboratory, and holds an MSc in Digital Inclusion.
 Prior to joining WAI, she consulted with organizations to optimize user interface design for usability and accessibility.
 Shawn focuses her personal passion for accessibility on bringing together the needs of individuals and the goals of organizations in designing human-computer interfaces.
 Her book _Just Ask: Integrating Accessibility Throughout Design_ offers an approach for developing products that are more usable for everyone.